 Are there any that you think are a waste of time?

 RT: “I don’t spend a lot of time on the more visual means of social media (Instagram, YouTube, Pinterest) most likely because I’m an author – I love to read and write!
-But I do enjoy Pinterest and making the occasional YouTube video – that can also be helpful for authors because it’s a Google product.
+But I do enjoy Pinterest and making the occasional YouTube video.

 Can you suggest five authors that you think are doing social media well?